Most mornings are hectic, making us lucky to grab food at all, let alone give much thought as to why we eat breakfast the way we do.

 Look at the numbers and it's clear that we're in a strong protein-heavy phase at the moment, and cereal is in a slump.

-Egg sales were up 12.6 percent last year and breakfast meats were up 5 percent, according to Nielsen data — most likely owing to the Paleo protein craze, Arndt Anderson says, plus all that new research that says that cholesterol isn't so bad after all.
-We haven't tired of yogurt yet either — sales were up another 3.3 percent last year.
+Egg sales were up 12.6 percent las year and breakfast meats were up 5 percent, according to Nielsen data — most likely owing to the Paleo protein craze, Arndt Anderson says, plus all that new research that says that cholesterol isn't so bad after all.
+We haven't tired of yogurt yet either — sales were up another 3.3 percent in 2016.

 Try as we might to prep and plan to make a healthy, homemade meal at 7 a.m., let's face it — that's just not always realistic, which is exactly why convenience foods are also up big time.
 Frozen breakfast sandwich sales increased 10.5 percent, and refrigerated breakfast entrées were up 9.6 percent last year, Nielsen reports.

 "We are definitely seeing a shift toward more convenient and portable breakfast foods, which essentially mirrors the uptick in snacking during, between, and as a substitution for traditional meals," says Daniel Granderson, spokesperson for the market research firm Packaged Facts, which published a report earlier this year on U.S. breakfast trends.